dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

 .. current-library:: io
 .. current-module:: print

 The IO library's printing modules provide an interface that outputs an object in Dylan literal syntax if the object can be represented as a Dylan literal, and otherwise, outputs the object in an implementation-dependent manner.

 There are two functions, :func:`print` and :gf:`print-object`.
 The :func:`print` function accepts keyword arguments that form a print request, controlling features such as circular printing, how deep within a data structure to print, how many elements in long sequences to print before using an ellipsis notation, whether pretty printing is desired, and so on.
-Users extend :func:`print`'s ability to print various objects by adding methods to the :gf:`print-object` function.
+Users extend :func:`print`'s ability to print various objects by adding methods to the :gf:`print-object` generic function.

 The :func:`print` function handles most of the overhead to satisfy special print requests, outputting any special notations required, and it only calls :gf:`print-object` when it is necessary to print objects.
 Users should always call the :func:`print` function to output objects, especially recursively from within :gf:`print-object` methods, to output an object's components.
 Users should never call :gf:`print-object` directly.

 The IO library exports two modules for use with printing, *print* and *pprint*.
 Reference entries for the interfaces exported from the *print* module can be found in `The print Module`_, and reference entries for interfaces exported from the *pprint* module are in `The pprint Module`_.

 These modules use the Streams module.
 See :doc:`streams` for full details of the Streams module.